department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/use-transferred-benefits.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may still qualify for benefits even if you are a dependent child who gets married or a dependent spouse who gets divorced.
-However, Servicemembers and Veterans can revoke (cancel) or change a Transfer of Entitlement (TOE) at any time.
+You may still qualify for benefits even if you're a dependent child who gets married or a dependent spouse who gets divorced.
+However, Servicemembers and Veterans can revoke (withdraw) or change a Transfer of Entitlement (TOE) at any time.

 </div>
 </div>